Yord/shargs/README.md

 <tr name="arrayOnRepeat">
 <td><code><a href="#arrayOnRepeat">arrayOnRepeat</a>({errs, opts})</code></td>
 <td>
+<details>
+<summary>
 <code>arrayOnRepeat</code> changes how repeated calls of command-line arguments are handled by the parser.
 Instead of keeping only the first argument, repeated arguments are collected in an array.
-<details>
-<summary>
-Read on...
 </summary>

 <br />